 - School lockers and desks are the property of the Board of Education and are provided for the convenience of students, and as such, are subject to periodic inspections. - The school retains the authority to conduct routine patrols around student used parking areas.
 The interior of an automobile in the parking areas may be searched if the school authority has reasonable suspicion to believe that such a search will turn up evidence that a student has violated the law or school rules. - If the administration reasonably suspects that a student is concealing a controlled substance, paraphernalia, weapons, stolen goods, or evidence of a crime beneath his or her clothing and refuses to surrender such articles the principal or their designee may complete a reasonable search of a student's shoes, pockets, bags, etc. Law enforcement officials shall be contacted to complete the search if the student does not submit voluntarily or does not cooperate completely with the search.
 The parents will be contacted. - Interviews with police/juvenile officers, and others law enforcement agencies will be conducted with the principal present or his or her designee.
 The school administrator is responsible for making an effort to ensure student rights are not violated. - When law officials are in the building to conduct interviews the building administrator will always verify and record the identity of the officer and the need to talk to the student in question.
-This shall be conducted in private and in the least disruptive manner. - The Tipton R-VI School District has legal jurisdiction during the school day and during approved extra-curricular activities.. - Tipton R-VI reserves the right to use drug dogs (under police supervision) on and around campus areas, at any time. - Every student will take the breath test when administered at a school dance.
-If a school authority has reasonable suspension that students are under the influence at other events then the student will be asked to use the breath test in a private area of least disruption.
-Parents will be notified when individual students have been asked to supply a breath analysis.
-Refusal could result in law officials being contacted.

-• All students have a right to appeal decisions to the superintendent for all long term suspensions, (more than ten days ), the student has due process rights and will be granted a hearing.. (see Bd.
+This shall be conducted in private and in the least disruptive manner. - The Tipton R-VI School District has legal jurisdiction during the school day and during approved extra-curricular activities.. - Tipton R-VI reserves the right to use drug dogs (under police supervision) on and around campus areas, at any time. - If a school authority has reasonable suspicion that students are under the influence at other events then the student will be asked to leave.
+Parents will be notified when individual students have been asked and will be required to locate safe transportation home for the individual student. - All students have a right to appeal decisions to the superintendent for all long term suspensions, (more than ten days), the student has due process rights and will be granted a hearing.. (see Bd.
 Policy)